-I understood their feeling, it was too bright to go to bed at 9pm in summer.
+I understood their feelings, it was too bright to go to bed at 9pm in summer.

 But at a result, they couldn't wake up in the morning until after 9am.

-I didn't think it was a good lifestyle for them.
+I don't think it is a good for them.

-Needless to say, majority of people living in Japan are Japanese.
+Needless to say, the majority of people living in Japan are Japanese.

-Of course, some people are from other countries, but they are still few especially in rural areas.
+Of course, some people are from other countries, but they are still very few, especially in rural areas.

 Various kinds of people are living around here.

-I realized that the US is the multicultural and ethnically diverse country.
+I realized that the US is a multicultural and ethnically diverse country.

 People who live here are used to people who are from other countries.

-They seem that they never think I can't speak English.
+They never seem to think that I may not be able to speak English.

 They talk to me very fast and cheerfully.

-Such kind of small talks don't happen so often in Japan.
+Such kinds of small talk don't happen so often in Japan.